fredzica/algorithms-and-data-structures/README.md

 - Verify if:
   is binary search
-  is complete binary
+  is complete
-  is full binary
+  is full
-  is perfect binary
+  is perfect

 ### Complexity